Version: 2.1 | Last Updated: June 24, 2026

 The Blink Card operates in one of two modes: Funded Mode (currently active) or Credit Mode (not currently active).

 Funded Mode (Current).
-In Funded Mode, the Blink Card allows you to spend up to the Available Balance you have transferred to your Card Account, wherever Visa is accepted.
-When you make a purchase, Blink draws the corresponding amount from your Card Account and settles the Transaction with the Issuing Bank on your behalf.
+In Funded Mode, the Blink Card allows you to spend up to the Available Balance you have transferred to your Card Balance, wherever Visa is accepted.
+When you make a purchase, the corresponding amount is drawn from your Card Balance and the Transaction is settled with the Issuing Bank through the Program Manager.
 You may only spend up to your Available Balance, subject to your Spending Limit and the Overdraft provisions in Section 3.5.
 No interest is charged on purchases in Funded Mode.

 Credit Mode (Not Currently Active).
-When Credit Mode is activated, the Blink Card will allow you to make purchases secured by Collateral posted to your Account.
+When Credit Mode is activated, the Blink Card will allow you to make purchases secured by Collateral posted to your Card Balance.
 The Issuing Bank will be the creditor responsible for funding your payments for goods and services you purchase at a merchant through your Blink Card, based on information provided by Blink.
-In Credit Mode, you acknowledge and agree that Blink will satisfy obligations created through your use of the Blink Card and you will repay Blink based on the terms of your User Terms and this Agreement.
+In Credit Mode, you acknowledge and agree that the Issuing Bank extends credit for purchases made with your Card and that you will repay the Issuing Bank, with Blink administering repayment on the Issuing Bank’s behalf in accordance with the terms of your User Terms and this Agreement.
 The Collateral provisions (Section 4), Interest Charges provisions (Section 5), and the Credit Mode–specific disclosures in Exhibit I will apply only when Credit Mode is activated.

 Your Spending Limit is generally set by Blink.
 The Issuer may additionally set spending limits on each Card or an aggregate spending limit across all Cards, at its sole discretion.
 Spending limits are dynamic and may be modified at any time with or without notice to you, including temporary increases or decreases or reducing spending limits to $0.
 Any authorized Charge or Fee on a Card may reduce your Spending Limit by a corresponding amount.